abinarystar/bubble/README.md

 calling `send` method using `TemplateMailRequest`, it will call `templateService.generate` to get the content template.
 Let's open the [TemplateService](src/main/java/com/abinarystar/core/template/TemplateService.java) to see how it generates the template.
 As you can see, we are using Velocity library to create the template.
-The problem with Velocity is that, as of 2025 March, Velocity has not supported GraalVM.
+The problem with Velocity is that it has not supported GraalVM yet.
 Because Velocity uses reflection technique, the compilation result will not include these codes, resulting in runtime exception when using Velocity.

 To fix this, let's
 open [NativeImageAutoConfiguration](src/main/java/com/abinarystar/core/nativeimage/NativeImageAutoConfiguration.java)